safespring-community/utilities/okd/README.md

 * `oc get nodes` (Workers should appear, first as NotReady, then become ready after a while)

 PS: Be patient.
 It takes up to an hour for OKD to assemble itself.
 But if there are no changes in cluster operator status for ca. 15 minutes, the installation might have stalled.

+!!!note "To remove cluster just run `terraform destroy`.
+Do not reuse the created installer directory when re-installing a cluster.
+The certificates in the installer director expire after 24 hours.
+The playbook will create a new one if does not exist: thus just remove the olda one after ´terraform destroy`."